 Edred waits half the book to step back into zero-gravity?
 No way.
 Now it's chapter one.

 As an author, as the world-builder, especially writing science fiction, this is all within my power!
 And it unlocked me creatively.
-Yeah, I kind of started the story over from scratch.
-But ideas and words are flowing now.
-My years-long hang-ups with parts of the story have melted away.
+Yeah, the setting changed so drastically that I started the story over from scratch.
+But it made the words and ideas flow.
+Years-long hang-ups with parts of the story melted away.
 There are new hang-ups--of course, there always are--but they feel a little more solvable.

 My character is in his comfort zone and so am I.